 - Reader discussion of E.B.B.’s works on Goodreads

 - Tomb of Elizabeth Barrett Browning – Piazzale Donatello, Florence, Italy

-- Armstrong Browning Library – Baylor University, Waco, TX
+- Armstrong Browning Library and Museum – Baylor University, Waco, TX